 It’s the most wonderful timmeeeee of the yearrrrrr!!!!
 1. I hope you sang that with me and 2. duh, I know it’s not Christmas!
 Christmas is certainly up there (my fave holiday!), but I’m a big fan of Florida this time of year!
 It’s not sweltering, I can check the mail without my sunglasses fogging up from the humidity, and there is some great local produce growing!

-Fruit-wise, it’s one of the best times of year here in Florida.
+Fruit-wise, it’s one of the best times of year here in Florida (basically spring produce season for the rest of the country).
 The winter Florida citrus season is in full swing, plus we’re heading into prime Florida strawberry season.
 Coincidence that citrus and strawberries pair well together?
 I don’t think so!

 This Orange Strawberry Squash Smoothie pairs the best of both these Florida gems.
 You can use any type of orange that you prefer, but I used Cara Cara Oranges.
 These beauties have a dark pink interior and are sweeter and less acidic than typical oranges.
 They’re also seedless, which is perfect for just peeling an orange and popping it in the blender for a smoothie.

 Also in season in Florida during the winter and spring?
 Yellow “summer” squash.
 And I added it to this Orange Strawberry Squash Smoothie.
 WAIT – don’t hit that little X in the corner of your screen yet.
 I know squash in a smoothie sounds super weird (I was majorly skeptical myself), but it really works!